DerellLicht/snippets/readme.md

            ( 0.99 with %.1f did not round to 1.0 )
 - 10/25/11 - Add support for %+ format (always show + on positive numbers)
-- 01/19/12 - fix handling of %f with no decimal; it was defaulting to 0 decimal places, rather than printf''s 6.
+- 01/19/12 - fix handling of %f with no decimal; it was defaulting to 0 decimal places, rather than 6 in printf.
 - 05/10/13 - Add stringfn() function, which takes a maximum-output-buffer length as an argument.
 Similar to `snprintf()`
 - 09/28/13 - Fix bug in printchar(), which was using a fixed length test